A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Matrix CUR (MCUR) approximation of a single matrix, matrix pairs and matrix triples

 as it minimizes the error term or

-A deterministic or random selection of the columns and rows is possible, with the option of obtaining additive or relative approximation errors.
-It is generally known that the columns or rows with the highest volume might provide virtually optimal solutions in a deterministic scenario \cite{goreinov2010find}.
-The DEIM is another deterministic way to select a matrix's columns or rows and relies on the top singular vectors \cite{sorensen2016deim}.
-The three probability distributions that are most typically used to choose columns and rows are uniform, length-squared, and leverage-score distributions.
-For additional details on these sampling techniques, see \cite{mahoney2011randomized}.
-It has been shown that approximations with relative error accuracy that are more practical in practice can be produced by sampling columns with the leverage-score probability distribution \cite{drineas2008relative}.
+It is possible to select columns and rows either deterministically or randomly, allowing for the option to achieve either additive or relative approximation errors.
+It is widely recognized that in a deterministic context, selecting columns or rows with the highest volume can lead to nearly optimal solutions \cite{goreinov2010find}.
+The DEIM is another deterministic approach for selecting a matrix's columns or rows, which is based on the leading singular vectors \cite{sorensen2016deim}..
+The three most commonly utilized probability distributions for column and row selection are uniform, length-squared, and leverage-score distributions.
+For further information on these sampling methods, refer to \cite{mahoney2011randomized}.
+Research has demonstrated that using the leverage-score probability distribution for sampling columns can yield more practical approximations with relative error accuracy \cite{drineas2008relative}.

-The MCUR approximation of matrix pairs (matrices with the same number of columns) as the extension of the classical MCUR approximations were presented in \cite{gidisu2022generalized}.
-The key idea of this generalization is to select columns from two matrices that share the same column indices in order to extract the features of one dataset that are most pertinent to the other.
-Here, the common factor matrix produced by the GSVD of the two matrices is used to sample the columns and rows using the Discrete Empirical Interpolation Method (DEIM) technique.
-The MCUR approximation of triplet matrices was also presented in \cite{gidisu2022restricted} , with the goal of identifying pertinent characteristics of one data matrix in relation to two other matrices.
-The authors in this instance apply the RSVD to produce two common factor matrices, to which the DEIM is then applied to sample the column and row indices.
-We first discuss the DEIM extension to tensors based on the t-product in the next section before using it to extend the TCUR technique to tensor pairs and tensor triplets in Sections \ref{Sec:PTACA} and \ref{Sec:PTACT}, respectively.
+The MCUR approximation for matrix pairs (matrices that have the same number of columns) was introduced as an extension of classical MCUR approximations in \cite{gidisu2022generalized}.
+The key idea of this generalization involves selecting columns from two matrices that share identical column indices to identify the features of one dataset that are most relevant to the other.
+In this approach, the common factor matrix obtained through the Generalized Singular Value Decomposition (GSVD) of the two matrices is utilized to sample the columns using the DEIM technique.
+Additionally, the MCUR approximation for triplet matrices was discussed in \cite{gidisu2022restricted}, aiming to uncover relevant characteristics of one data matrix in relation to two others.
+In this case, the authors employed the Randomized Singular Value Decomposition (RSVD) to generate two common factor matrices, after which DEIM is applied to sample both column and row indices.
+We will first explore the extension of DEIM to tensors based on the t-product in the next section, then we use it to extend the TCUR approximation to tensor pairs and tensor triplets in Sections \ref{Sec:PTACA} and \ref{Sec:PTACT}, respectively.